Helping Your Yard Drink Responsibly (And Look Good)

 Up to 70% of your home water use may be currently used in your landscape, but there are ways to increase efficiency while maintaining or improving the health of your landscape plants.

-Tempe offers two training programs to help our customers achieve their landscape goals, the Tempe Desert Lush Workshop series (geared to residents) and the SmartScape training program (geared towards landscape professionals).
+Tempe offers two training programs to help our customers achieve their landscape goals, the Tempe Sustainable Landscape Workshop series (geared to residents) and the SmartScape training program (geared towards landscape professionals).
 See the appropriate section below for classes offered through each program.

-- Irrigation System Maintenance, Troubleshooting, and Repair: Proper maintenance is key to managing an irrigation system that keeps your plants healthy while keeping water waste and utility bills low.
+- Irrigation Maintenance, Troubleshooting, and Repair: Proper maintenance is key to managing an irrigation system that keeps your plants healthy while keeping water waste and utility bills low.
 Learn how to troubleshoot and prevent problems with basic irrigation systems, including drip, sprinkler, and bubbler systems.
-Located at the Eisendrath House and offered on December 1 from 9am-1pm.
+Instructor: Jeff Lee.
+Saturday, May 18, 2019 from 2-4:30pm at the Arizona Community Church (9325 S Rural Road).

 Smartscape is a water conservation training program specifically designed for professionals in the landscape industry.
 A range of students seek Smartscape training, including landscape designers, supervisors, and crew members from professional landscaping companies; municipal employees, and Homeowners Associations board members.
 Classes cover essential topics and important skills for planning, planting, and caring for low-water-use landscapes in the Sonoran Desert.